daltonkdwyer/Planetary/readme.md

         - March 17th: I CAN connect from my phone on LTE.
 Wtf
             - If I look at the coturn dashboard, I am on 830MB, but now that I'm using it (over about 10-15 mins) it's gone to 880MB

+        - SOLUTION: (You solved this, but never went back and updated this.
+Very sad!)